U.S. State Department approves possible $2.2 billion arms sale to Taiwan

 WASHINGTON, July 8 (Reuters) - The U.S. State Department has approved the possible sale to Taiwan of M1A2T Abrams tanks, Stinger missiles and related equipment at an estimated value of $2.2 billion, the Pentagon said on Monday, despite Chinese criticism of the deal.

-China'sForeign Ministry said last month when the possible sale was first reported that it was seriously concerned about U.S. arms sales to self-ruled Taiwan, and it urged the United States to halt the sales to avoid harming bilateral ties.
+China's foreign ministry expressed anger about the sale and urged the United States to revoke it.
+The timing is especially sensitive as the Washington and Beijing are seeking to resolve a bitter trade war.

-The sale of the weapons requested by Taiwan, including 108 General Dynamics Corp M1A2T Abrams tanks and 250 Stinger missiles, would not alter the basic military balance in the region, the Pentagon's Defense Security Cooperation Agency said in a statement.
+The Pentagon's Defense Security Cooperation Agency said in a statement the sale of the weapons requested by Taiwan, including 108 General Dynamics Corp M1A2T Abrams tanks and 250 Stinger missiles, would not alter the basic military balance in the region.

 Reuters reported last month that an informal notification of the proposed sale had been sent to the U.S. Congress.

+The United States has no formal ties with self-ruled and democratic Taiwan but is bound by law to help provide it with the means to defend itself.

-The United States is the main arms supplier to Taiwan, which China deems a renegade province.
+The United States is the main arms supplier to Taiwan, which China deems a wayward province.
 Beijing has never renounced the use of force to bring the island under its control.

+Speaking in Beijing on Tuesday, Chinese foreign ministry spokesman Geng Shuang said U.S. arms sales to Taiwan were a serious violation of international law and a "crude interference in China's internal affairs, harming China's sovereignty and security interests."

+"China is strongly dissatisfied and firmly opposed to this and has already made stern representations to the US side," Geng told a daily news briefing.

 Taiwan'sDefense Ministry confirmed it had requested those weapons and that the request was proceeding normally.